 While networking skills are closely related to communication skills, they are a niche of their own.
 If you work from home that has a lot of pluses, but the opportunity to meet people is not one of them.
-Working in an office is often not that diferent either.
+Working in an office is often not that different either.
 Therefore, you should actively look for occasions where you can meet more people from your field.

-Normally, you can look for somebody through a freight bidding platform (also known as a truck load board), but there’s no guarantee anyone will respond in time.
+Normally, you can look for somebody through a freight bidding platform (also known as a truckload board), but there’s no guarantee anyone will respond in time.
 But if you have a carrier you trust and work with on a regular basis, this can turn out to be the difference between whether you cash in on this surprise order or send the customer away to somebody else.

 #3 Negotiation Skills

-When you want to broker a piece of freight and use a truck load board, you will frequently put these skills into use.
+When you want to broker a piece of freight and use a truckload board, you will frequently put these skills into use.
 When bidding each party (you, the shipper and the carrier) will try to make the highest possible profit off of each load.
-But negotatiation skills aren’t just about that.
+But negotiation skills aren’t just about that.
 When you work with established partners with whom you want to nurture a lasting relationship, sometimes you need to learn to consent to a smaller (but still reasonable) profit for the sake of long-term benefits.

 #4 Foreign Language Skills